Skip to Content

 Raw Sugar Mini Pavlovas with Maple Soaked Berries

 One of the best parts about blogging is the community it creates.
 Nothing makes me happier or more proud than seeing my food blogger friends live out their biggest dreams.
-I never get tired of walking around the book store and knowing so many of the authors of the gorgeous cookbooks that are being published right now.
+I never get tired of walking around the bookstore and knowing so many of the authors of the gorgeous cookbooks that are being published right now.
 As an avid cookbook collector, I love adding to my collection – and even better to add new volumes next to the author’s previous books.
 Shauna Sever’s latest book, Real Sweet is going to probably live in my kitchen.
-I love buying different sugars and sweeteners, but rarely have any idea what to do with them.
+I love buying different sugars and sweeteners but rarely have any idea what to do with them.
 Coconut sugar, muscovado, turbinado, agave, maple syrup, and honey.
 I know how to use the liquids in dressings and to pour on pancakes and scones.
 But for baking, notsomuch.
 This book has opened my eyes to the possibilities.
 Deeper flavors.
 Complexity.
 Richness.
 A baker’s dream.

-Case in point, this Raw Sugar Pavlova.
-I’ve made pavlova a million times, but the simple addition of turbinado sugar changes the game.
+Case in point, this is Raw Sugar Pavlova.
+I’ve made Pavlova a million times, but the simple addition of turbinado sugar changes the game.
 It is deeper, more developed, and incredible.
 I always thought that meringue was good, this is the real deal.
 I whipped some cream and simmered some blueberries and raspberries in pure maple syrup until the berries started to pop.
 I made mini pavlovas, but you could make one big one if you like.
 You could also just make some cookies and crumble them to make Eton Mess.
 (Which is what I did with the leftovers.
 Ah-mazing.)

 Raw Sugar Meringue:

-Maple Soaked Berrries:
+Maple Soaked Berries:

-• 1 pint blueberries
+• • 1 pint of blueberries

-• 1 pint raspberries
+• • 1-pint raspberries

 Raw Sugar Mini Pavlovas with Maple Soaked Berries

-In the heatproof bowl of an electric mixer, combine the sugar, egg whites, cream of tartar, and salt.
+Step 1: In the heatproof bowl of an electric mixer, combine the sugar, egg whites, cream of tartar, and salt.

 Raw Sugar Mini Pavlovas with Maple Soaked Berries